decentralized-identity/did-registration/spec/spec.md

 }
 ```

-#### `didState.action="generateVerificationMethod"`
+#### `didState.action="getVerificationMethod"`

-This action indicates that the client needs to generate a new verification method, before the DID operation can be
+This action indicates that the client needs to provide a newly generated or already existing verification method, before the DID operation can be
 continued.

 This action is used in [Client Managed Secret Mode](#client-managed-secret-mode).